nnyath/MagicGlass/README.md

 ## Personalizing the App via Config File

-After building your desired environment, modify the appropiate file in your build's
+After building your desired environment, modify the appropriate file in your build.
+After modifying, rebuild the environment via Grunt
 ```
 /conf/conf.json
 ```